Canaccord Genuity lifts Aurora Cannabis Inc [ACB] price estimate. Who else is bullish?

-Aurora Cannabis Inc [NASDAQ: ACB] price plunged by -4.02 percent to reach at -$0.02.
+Aurora Cannabis Inc [NASDAQ: ACB] stock went on an upward path that rose over 5.26% on Tuesday, amounting to a one-week price increase of more than 1.01%.
 The company report on January 31, 2024 at 7:00 AM that Aurora Cannabis Provides Business Update and Announces Date of Third Quarter Fiscal Year 2024 Investor Conference Call.

 NASDAQ | TSX: ACB.